-Name Principal Occupation and Biography D. Michael G. Stewart Mr. Stewart is a corporate director and the principal of the Ballinacurra Group, serves on the Boards of Directors of TransCanada Corporation, Orleans Energy Ltd., Pengrowth Corporation, the administrator of Pengrowth Energy Trust and Northpoint Energy Ltd. Until March 2002, Mr. Stewart was Executive Vice President, Business Development of Westcoast Energy and was responsible for the development of Westcoast Energy's power, international and major new projects.
-He also held the following positions with subsidiary and affiliate companies: President of Westcoast Energy International Inc.; Chairman of Westcoast Power Inc.; Chairman of the Management Committee of Maritimes & Northeast Pipeline Limited Partnership; and Co-Chief Executive Officer of Foothills Pipelines Ltd. Before joining Westcoast Energy in September 1993 as President and Chief Executive Officer of Westcoast Gas Services Inc., Mr. Stewart held a number of executive positions with companies involved in the energy, fertilizer and sulphur businesses.
+Name Principal Occupation and Biography D. Michael G. Stewart Mr. Stewart is a corporate director and the principal of the Ballinacurra Group, serves on the boards of directors of TransCanada Corporation, Pengrowth Energy Corporation and C&C Energia Ltd. Until March 2002, Mr. Stewart was Executive Vice President, Business Development of Westcoast Energy and was responsible for the development of Westcoast Energy's power, international and major new projects.
 Mr. Stewart graduated from Queen's University in Kingston, Ontario in 1973 with a Bachelor of Science degree with honours in Geological Sciences.
-He is a member of the Institute of Corporate Directors and the Association of Professional Engineers, Geologists and Geophysicists of Alberta.
+He is a member of the Institute of Corporate Directors and the Association of Professional Engineers, Geologists and Geophysicists of Alberta (non-practising).
 Colin D. Boyer Independent Businessman.
 Mr. Boyer was, until August 15, 2006, the President and Chief Executive Officer of Birchill Energy Limited, a private oil and natural gas company.
-Mr.

-Name Principal Occupation and Biography Boyer's 30 years of experience in the oil and natural gas industry includes acting as President of Boyer Petroleum Engineering Ltd. from 1985 to 2000, a consulting engineering firm providing services for field operations, production and reservoir analysis and management.
+Mr. Boyer's 30 years of experience in the oil and natural gas industry includes acting as President of Boyer Petroleum Engineering Ltd. from 1985 to 2000, a consulting engineering firm providing services for field operations, production and reservoir analysis and management.
 Mr. Boyer is currently a director of publicly traded Ember Resources Inc. as well as several private oil and natural gas companies.
-Mr. Boyer has a Bachelor of Science degree with a major in Petroleum Engineering from the University of Wyoming (1974) and has been a member of the Association of Professional Engineers, Geologists and Geophysicists of Alberta since 1976.
-Kyle D. Kitagawa, CA Mr. Kitagawa is the Managing Director of North River Capital Corp.
-Mr Kitagawa brings over 20 years experience in commodity trading, equity investing and structured finance in both energy and energy intensive industries.
-Prior to April 2003, Mr. Kitagawa was President and Chief Executive Officer of Enron Canada Corp.
-Mr. Kitagawa serves on the board of directors of ProspEx Resources Ltd. and Zargon Energy Trust.
-Mr. Kitagawa is also the non executive Chairman Livingston Energy Ltd. And Coral Hill Energy Ltd. He is a former director of Advanced Mobile Power Systems LLC., Esprit Exploration Ltd., Ferus Trust, Invasion Energy Inc., Papier Masson Ltee., and Wave Energy Ltd. Mr. Kitagawa holds a Master of Business Administration degree from Queen's University (1988), a Bachelor of Commerce degree from the University of Calgary (1982) and has been a Chartered Accountant since 1985.
+Mr. Boyer has a Bachelor of Science degree with a major in Petroleum Engineering from the University of Wyoming (1974) and has been a member of the Association

+Name Principal Occupation and Biography of Professional Engineers, Geologists and Geophysicists of Alberta since 1976.
+Kyle D. Kitagawa, CA Mr. Kitagawa brings over 20 years experience in commodity trading, equity investing, and structured finance in energy and energy intensive industries.
+Prior to April 2003, he held senior executive positions in a global energy trading and capital corporation.
+Mr. Kitagawa is the managing director of North River Capital Corp.
+In addition, Mr. Kitagawa serves as Chairman of Coral Hill Energy Ltd. and is also a Director of both ProspEx Resources Ltd. and Zargon Oil & Gas Ltd. Prior directorships included Advanced Mobile Power Systems, LLC, Esprit Exploration Ltd., Ferus Trust, Independent Energy Ltd., Invasion Energy Inc., Livingston Energy Ltd., Papier Masson Ltee. and Wave Energy Ltd. He holds a Master of Business Administration degree from Queen's University, a Bachelor of Commerce from the University of Calgary and is a Chartered Accountant.